WINGED BEAN Seeds

 - Sow Where: Directly into garden beds or large containers

-- Spacing: 30 cm between plants, 1 meter between rows
+- Spacing: 30 cm between plants, 1 m between rows

 - Water regularly, especially during flowering and pod formation.